Connection method overview

 Add credentials to the

-kubectlconfiguration file depending on the type of the IP address of the cluster you are connecting to:Public IP addressInternal IP addressTo get credentials to connect to the cluster's public IP address via the internet, run this command:
+kubectlconfiguration file depending on the type of IP address of the cluster you are connecting to:Public IP addressInternal IP addressTo get credentials to connect to the cluster's public IP address from the internet, run this command:

 yc managed-kubernetes cluster \ get-credentials <cluster_name_or_ID> \ --externalYou can also view the connection command in the management console

-on the cluster page under Access.If you created your cluster with no public IP address, this cluster can only be connected to using its internal IP.
+on the cluster page under Access.If you created your cluster without a public IP address, you can only connect to this cluster using its internal IP address.

 To get credentials to connect to the cluster's internal IP address from a VM located in the same network, run this command: